The 2021 Committee

-Hopefully, we can help to spread a little bit of community spirit and make it even more pleasant to work or live in The Bayle.
+Hopefully, we can help spread a little bit of community spirit and make it even more pleasant to work or live in The Bayle.

-To be in the heart of this most historic part of town, with a strong and vibrant community who have welcomed me, has made it a joy to be here and start my new life.
-Keen to join the Association to preserve and improve the quality of life and beauty of the area, I was privileged enough to be elected as the Neighbourhood Watch coordinator, perhaps bringing some of my past experience to benefit the community.
+Having always dreamed of living by the sea, but with no prior connection to Folkestone, I explored a few places along this part of the Kent coast and by chance found a flat near The Bayle.
+To live in the heart of this most historic part of town, with a strong and vibrant community who have welcomed me, has made it a joy to be here and start my new life.
+Keen to join the Association to preserve and improve the quality of life and beauty of the area, I was privileged enough to be elected as the Neighbourhood Watch coordinator in 2020, having also done a stint as Chair in 2021.

 I realised my dream of returning to live by the seaside after a period of commuting from Surrey, and settled here permanently in November 2016.
 I originally come from Sweden where I worked in retail and teaching.
 Here in England I spent 26 years working in the commercial sector of the pharmaceutical industry.
 I am now fully dedicated to enjoying life here on The Bayle, with the aim of contributing to making it “a better place to live and work”.